USEPA/AMET/docs/AMET_Install_Guide_v15.md

 -	**Create an AMET user and grant that user access to**

-    `grant all privileges on *.* to 'ametsecure'@'localhost' identified by 'some_pass';`

-    - replace 'some_pass' with an appropriate random password

-or
     `grant all privileges on *.* to 'ametsecure'@'localhost' with grant option;`

 Output: